Port Arthur man caught in fight, throwing gun away pleads guilty to illegal possession charge - Port Arthur News

 Port Arthur man caught in fight, throwing gun away pleads guilty to illegal possession charge

-BEAUMONT — A Port Arthur man has pleaded guilty to a federal firearms violation in the Eastern District of Texas, announced Acting U.S. Attorney Nicholas J. Ganjei on Monday.
+BEAUMONT — A Port Arthur man pleaded guilty to a federal firearms violation in the Eastern District of Texas, announced Acting U.S. Attorney Nicholas J. Ganjei on Monday.

 “We take violent crime seriously in Southeast Texas, and violent individuals who possess firearms will be held accountable,” Ganjei said.

-Note: UPDATE: Authorities identify Groves man killed in U.S. 69 crash